score-json/nlohmann_json/.dotstop_extensions/README.md

 ## FunctionReference

-The content of a FunctionReference is the source code (including all comments) of a single C++ member function defined inside a class body, extracted from a specified file in the repository.
-The exact start/end line numbers in the file are not part of the content; only the function’s code text is captured.
+A `FunctionReference` identifies and extracts the full source code of a single C++ member function that is defined inside a class in a given header file.
+The content includes all comments and spans from the function’s signature line through its closing brace.
+If multiple definitions with the same name exist inside the class, an overload index can be used to select the nth one from top to bottom.

+The reference uses a name in the format `ClassName::FunctionName` together with the file path to find the class and the matching function inside the class body.
+When an overload index is provided, it selects the nth function definition encountered within the class; if no index is given, the first definition is used.
+The content returned for hashing is the function’s exact source code, and the documentation renders it as a C++ code block with an optional description shown above.
+This reference is intended for inline method definitions within headers and does not cover out-of-class implementations.

 For the `FunctionReference` an example is:
 ```